28/09/01

 Q: You are learning Ninjutsu.
 What are its qualities as a martial art and why do you think it is good for women?

+A: At first Ninjutsu does not have any limitations.
+Martial sports as sport karate or judo work with weight categories, age categories and have strict rules that have to be kept.
+In Ninjutsu we know that real life is not like that.
+It is not always fair and in case of an attack there are no categories and no rules.
+In case of attack we have to fight for our life and not for medals.
 And why is Ninjutsu good for women?
 Because it teaches this kind of approach.
 It does not require muscles and speed but its foundations are in understanding humans, situations and the tools you have in your hands.
 For the beginner students our techniques are based on movement of whole body, not only physical power.
 These makes Ninjutsu very good for women because they do not have to rely on their week points but can learn how to use their body weight, movement, good timing and distance.
 And intuition.

 Q: Do you think that women can achieve a high level in martial arts?